Can you identify malware? Learn the signs

 How can teachers and students identify an attempted malware attack when it reaches their inboxes?
 Here are a few things to look out for.

 - Messages sent from a public email domain.
-If the email claims to be sent from a legitimate organisation, the email address will almost never end with ‘@gmail.com’ or ‘@yahoo.com’.
+If the email claims to be sent from a legitimate organization, the email address will almost never end with ‘@gmail.com’ or ‘@yahoo.com’.
 Pay attention to the sender of the email more than the topic of it.
-See the example below.

-- Wrong or misspelt domain name.
+- Wrong or misspelled domain name.
 Some scammers will change a single letter in the domain name to fool recipients.
 For example, the email could come from ‘@impirosoftware.com’ rather than ‘@imperosoftware.com.’

 - Opening links or clicking on advertisements on suspicious or inappropriate websites.
 Now that students are on their devices during the majority of their day, they are seen as easy targets for malware attacks.
-Teaching them how to recognise a threat and showing them how important it is not to access such websites is key.
 Our web content filter, Impero web:check, can help keep students protected from inappropriate or malicious content online.
-It scans content in real-time, identifying 150 million new URLs and 150,000 adult webpages per day to help schools battle malware regardless of where students are learning.
+It scans content in real-time, identifying 150 million new URLs and 150,000 adult webpages per day to help schools battle malware regardless of where students are learning

 - Unvalidated links.
 If you receive a link for a forgotten password, account activation or any other request, the first thing to do is hover with your mouse over that link or button.
 The link destination will appear in a small bar at the bottom of the browser or below your mouse.